czw1296924847/EQ-Web/README.md

 Implement your model code in [network.py](https://github.com/czw1296924847/EQ-Web/blob/main/estimate/network.py) <br>
 EQ-Web provide a class by defining: `pre_train`, `training`, `pre_test`, `testing`.
 Of course, you can choose better approaches. <br>

-#### Parameter Initialization
-Before modifying, please confirm all of used parameters.
+- **Wait**: Before modifying, please confirm all of used parameters.
 For example, if you don't want to know the directory of model and data, fix their values and retrieve them from `pre_train` and `pre_test` <br>

 ![image](https://github.com/czw1296924847/EQ-Web/blob/main/image/init.png)<br>